pinojs/pino-pretty/Readme.md

 ### CLI Arguments

 - `--colorize` (`-c`): Adds terminal color escape sequences to the output.
+- `--colorizeObjects` (`-C`): Allows suppressing colorization of objects when set to `false`.
+In combination with `--singleLine`, this ensures that the end of each line is parsable JSON.
 - `--crlf` (`-f`): Appends carriage return and line feed, instead of just a line feed, to the formatted log line.
 - `--errorProps` (`-e`): When formatting an error object, display this list